1985–86 Yugoslav First Basketball League: Game 3: Cibona vs Zadar 110-111 2OT

 With the best-of-three series tied at one apiece, the deciding game 3 was played on Cibona's home court, Dom Sportova, on Saturday, 26 April 1986.

 Supported by over 10,000 fans, despite plenty of nervy play from the home team (Dražen Petrović getting a technical for accosting the referee and Franjo Arapović getting ejected for striking Darko Pahlić), Cibona had the early lead behind Cvjetićanin's scoring (got 22 of Cibona's 42 first half points) while Dražen Petrović, who returned to the squad after controversially sitting out game two, also scored actively.
 Still, Zadar kept chasing with most of its first half points coming from their twenty-six-year-old captain Veljko Petranović and twenty-two-year-old center Stojko Vranković.
 The team's leading scorer, shooting guard Petar Popović, on the other hand, was completely out of the shooting rhythm — missing his first three shots, getting benched seven minutes into the game by head coach Vlade Đurović, and ending up scoreless at halftime.
 Cibona was up 42-37 at halftime.

-Popović finally managed to get on the scoresheet five minutes into the second half, which led to him starting to score in bunches.
-Still, Cibona led continuously and midway through the second half, with ten minutes to go, they were up by eleven points — 71-60 — its highest lead of the game.
+Popović finally managed to get on the scoresheet five minutes into the second half, at which point he started scoring in bunches.
+Still, Cibona led continuously and midway through the second half, with ten minutes to go, they were up by eleven points—71-60—their highest lead of the game.
 Zadar made one last push and managed to catch up with three-point shooting to tie up the score 85-85 at the end of regulation.
 The visiting team even had the last possession, but failed to score.

 Midway through the overtime, Cibona's leader Dražen Petrović fouled out with his fifth personal foul; leaving the contest with 39 points.
 At the end of overtime, the score was tied again, 96-96.
 In the second overtime, with Dražen Petrović no longer on the court, the game turned into a shooting duel between Cvjetićanin and Popović before eventually being decided by Popović's two three-pointers as Zadar pulled out a famous 110-111 victory on the road.
 Zadar's scoring was led by Popović who scored 35 points (all of them in the second half and two overtimes), while on Cibona's side, beside Dražen Petrović's 39 points (7 three-pointers), Cvjetićanin added 37 points (5 three-pointers).

 It was Cibona's first home loss in a competitive game in over three years in all competitions — with their previous home loss occurring on 16 March 1983 in the Yugoslav League versus Red Star Belgrade.
 And it was a costly loss for Cibona because it meant that despite winning the FIBA European Champions Cup that season, the club didn't get to compete in the next season's edition of the competition.